top of page

 Student Instructions

-• Have someone time you (with a stopwatch) or race against others with your same ability
+• Have someone time you with a stopwatch, or race side by side against a student at your ability level

-• Take turns being the sprinter and a starter
+• Take turns being the sprinter and the starter

 4: Discus (Flying Disc) Throw

-Overview -Students throw a Frisbee (using a discus style) out to the open field, as far as possible, and then measure their results.
+Overview - Students throw a Frisbee using a discus-style release out to an open field as far as possible, then measure their results.

 Track and Field Activities in PE: Discus (Flying Disc) Throw